We may receive compensation when you click on links to products from our partners.

 It is a bold move to make.

-One that many others have made successfully before you and with the right strategy and a bucket load of motivation there is no reason why you cannot carve yourself out a successful career as an independent worker too.
+One that many others have made successfully before you and with the right strategy and a bucket load of motivation there is no reason why you cannot carve yourself out a successful

 The one thing to get straight in your mind, first of all, is that choosing to break away from the normal 9-5 life is not choosing the easier path.
 While you are indeed in control of the hours you work and there won’t be anyone there looking over your shoulder, you might well find yourself working longer hours than before in an attempt to make a name for yourself and become established.